 What is Instructional Design?

 Write Technology also advocates follow-up, informal learning through the use of collaborative tools such as blogs, wikis, and podcasts.
-These Web 2.0 tools help your employees continue discussion and learning, well after the inital session is complete.
+These tools help your employees continue discussion and learning, well after the initial session is complete.
 We can help you set up and harness these tools to best capture the informal learning process.

 Deliverables include a proposal detailing the results of the needs analysis and definition of your goals and objectives.
 We can then work with you to define your best method of training delivery, including personalized informal learning, instructor-led training, or eLearning.